codetriplett/stew/preview/stew.md

 ```

 Functions can be used as the node type to create dynamic and reusable layouts.
 The properties and children will be passed directly to the function for processing.
 It will also automatically update its layout when any of the values it reads from state objects have changed.
+If you have elements that shift their order between renders, include a unique key on the '' prop for each of them.
+This helps optimize how the layout reconciles the differences.

 ## States